dshanley/contentcamel.io/hugo/content/job-openings/_index.md

 <br/>

-We invite interested candidates to contact [careers@forestry.io](mailto:careers@forestry.io) and include your:
+We invite you to reach out to us at [careers@contentcamel.io](mailto:careers@contentcamel.io) and include your:

 \
 \

 * – Resume/CV
-* – Cover Letter
+* – Brief cover letter / note
-* – LinkedIn, GitHub or other relevant social accounts that describe your professional experience
+* – LinkedIn, GitHub accounts that describe your professional experience
 * – Links to your personal website, blog or portfolios, if available and applicable

 <!--more-->